Proposition 65 Landscape

 Unfortunately, the positive aspects of Proposition 65 have been overshadowed by some attorneys who use the law solely for personal financial gain.
 Proposition 65 contains a private right of action provision, which allows private persons or organizations to bring actions against alleged violators of Proposition 65 “in the public interest.”
 This has led to the growth of a multimillion-dollar cottage industry of “citizen enforcers” who often enrich themselves by using the statute’s warning label requirements as an excuse to file 60-day notices and lawsuits to exact settlements.

 The business community’s concern regarding Proposition 65 litigation abuse is well-founded and supported by statistical data provided by the California Attorney General’s Office in its Annual Summary of Proposition 65 Settlements.
-The summary shows that the volume of settlements and settlement amounts is consistently rising each year.
-In 2018, there were a total of 829 in-court settlements amounting to $35,169,924, compared to just 352 settlements amounting to $17,409,756 in 2013.
+Year after year, the Attorney General’s summary shows that the volume of settlements and settlement amounts is consistently high and trending upward.
+The year 2019 was no exception, with a total of 896 Proposition 65 settlements amounting to $29,786,518.
+It will be interesting to see whether the COVID-19 pandemic, associated court closures and shift to more online shopping will have an impact on these numbers in 2020.

 Basic Requirements of Proposition 65